awsdocs/amazon-forecast-developer-guide/doc_source/getting-started.md

 1. Upload the data file to an S3 bucket\.

-   For step\-by\-step instructions, see [Uploading Files and Folders by Using Drag and Drop](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the *Amazon Simple Storage Service Console User Guide\.*
+   For step\-by\-step instructions, see [Uploading Files and Folders by Using Drag and Drop](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the *Amazon Simple Storage Service User Guide\.*

 1. Create an IAM role\.